Manuel Coelho da Silva: Biography

 Manuel Coelho da Silva made his acting debut in 1970, at the age of 16, with Grupo de Campolide, and went on to study at Escola Superior de Teatro.
 He later co-founded the Grupo Proposta e do Teatro Popular in Almada, and integrated his group with others.
 Around this time, he also appeared in film, radio, and television, and worked with directors such as Francisco Ribeiro (Ribeirinho), Carlos Avilez, Rogério Paulo, Filipe La Féria, Jean-Marie Villégier, Varela Silva, Silvio Purcaretti, and others.
-He also assisted the directors Jorge Listopad, Orlando Neves, António Macedo, and Joaquim Benite.
+He also assisted the directors Jorge Listopad, Orlando Neves, António de Macedo, and Joaquim Benite.

 Since 1978 he has been a part of Teatro Nacional D. Maria II, where he participated in a number of showings of William Shakespeare's The Merry Wives of Windsor, O Judeu, by Bernardo Santareno, Pedro, o Cru by António Patrício, Fígados de Tigre by Gomes de Amorim, and Romulus the Great by Durrenmatt, which was in Portugal and in Paris, at the Théâtre D'Europe in 1986.
 He also toured in Macau performing Samuel Beckett's Waiting for Godot.